microsoft/PartsUnlimitedMRP/docs/HOL_Fault-Injection-for-Azure-IaaS-with-OMS/README.md

 **Step 2.** Select Azure Subscription and the resource group you created earlier.
 Fill in Settings section.

-  * "Vmss Name" should be a unique name across Azure.
+  * "Vmss Name" should be a unique alpha-numeric name across Azure.
   * Set "Instance Count" to 4.
   * Admin username and passwords are the credentials for your virtual machines.
   * Enter "Oms Workspace Id and the "Oms Primary Key" you took a note of in OMS Portal earlier.